White Rock BC Best Dog Walking Routes

 Off-Leash Dog Parks and Designated Areas

 You’ll need to keep your dog leashed year-round on the Promenade, but we’ve got brilliant spots where your pup can run free.
-Centennial Park has a fenced off-leash area where dogs can socialise safely with others.
+Centennial Park features a fenced-off-leash area where dogs can socialize safely with one another.
 Ruth Johnson Park gives you another great enclosed space for unrestricted play.
-For year-round visits, Wills Brook off-leash dog park and Redwood Park’s natural settings work perfectly.
-These designated areas keep everyone satisfied – your dog gets freedom whilst we maintain responsible ownership.
+For year-round visits, Redwood Park’s natural settings work perfectly.
+These designated areas keep everyone satisfied – your dog gets the freedom it needs, while we maintain responsible ownership.
 Remember, you must use leashes everywhere else in White Rock’s public spaces, including around the White Rock Pier.

 Forest and Nature Trail Adventures